arman-nafi/arman-nafi/README.md

 ## 💫 About Me:
-Dedicated QA Automation Engineer bringing 4+ years of experience and diligence to handle needs of large and complex products.
+Dedicated QA Automation Engineer bringing 4+ years of experience and diligence to handle the needs of large and complex products.
 Solid history in both manual and automated testing.
-I have a solid understanding of QA methodologies used in the industry and the Software Development Life Cycle (SDLC).
-My areas of expertise extend to cover Web and Mobile Application QA Automation, API Testing, Performance Testing, Penetration Testing, Database Testing, Test Plans and Test Cases Development.
+My areas of expertise cover Web and Mobile Application QA, API Automation Testing, CI-CD, Performance Testing, Penetration Testing, Test Plans, and Test Cases Development.

 ## 🌐 Socials: